-Select the downloaded plugin file and click on upload button.
+Select the downloaded plugin file and click on upload button

-Extension will be activated automatically.
+!!!
+Note: The extension will be activated automatically.

 Open extension page

-In your magento admin dashboard you should now see the OpenID Connect tab in the left hand menu.
+In your Magento admin dashboard, you should now see the OpenID Connect tab in the left-hand menu.
 Click the link to navigate to the General configuration page.

-In your Magento admin menu panel you should now see the OpenID Connect menu tab being displayed.
+In your Magento admin menu panel, you should now see the OpenID Connect menu tab being displayed.